Sewing Machine Components

 The conventional electric sewing machine is a fascinating piece of engineering.
 If you were to take the outer casing off, you would see a mass of gears, cams, cranks and belts, all driven by a single electric motor.
 The exact configuration of these elements varies a good deal from machine to machine, but they all work on a similar idea.

-In this diagram, the electric motor is connected to a drive wheel by way of a drive belt.
+The electric motor is connected to a drive wheel by way of a drive belt.
 The drive wheel rotates the long upper drive shaft, which is connected to several different mechanical elements.
 The end of the shaft turns a crank, which pulls the needle bar up and down.
 The crank also moves the thread-tightening arm.
-Moving in synch with the needle bar, the tightening arm lowers to create enough slack for a loop to form underneath the fabric, then pulls up to tighten the loop after it is released from the shuttle hook.
+Moving in sync with the needle bar, the tightening arm lowers to create enough slack for a loop to form underneath the fabric, then pulls up to tighten the loop after it is released from the shuttle hook.

 The thread runs from a spool on the top of the machine, through the tightening arm and through a tension disc assembly.
 By turning the disc assembly, the sewer can tighten the thread feeding into the needle.
 The tension must be tighter when sewing thinner fabric and looser when sewing thicker fabric.

 The first element along the shaft is a simple belt that turns a lower drive shaft.
 The end of the lower drive shaft is connected to a set of bevel gears that rotates the shuttle assembly.
 Since both are connected to the same drive shaft, the shuttle assembly and the needle assembly always move in unison.